LearnWeb3DAO/Chainlink-VRFs/README.md

 The values we got for this are from [here](https://docs.chain.link/docs/vrf-contracts/v1/#polygon-matic-mumbai-testnet) and are already provided to us by Chainlink

 - Lets deploy the contract to `mumbai` network.
-Create a new file named `deploy.js` under the `scripts` folder.
+Create a new file, or replace the default existing one, named `deploy.js` under the `scripts` folder.

 ```javascript
 const { ethers } = require("hardhat");